Building Your Karaoke System

 Karaoke disc players are typically multi-format machines that will play CD, CD+G, DVD, MP3, VCD, and sometimes other disc types.
 Basic features are digital key control, microphone inputs, single play, and possibly vocal cancel.
 Audio output is usually the double RCA connections.
 Video output varies between machines but will be composite, s-video, HDMI, or a combination of these.

 Hard Drive PlayerBasically a disc player that contains one or more internal hard drives and some added features.
 Songs from karaoke discs can be imported to the hard drive(s) via the machine's disc tray or supplied computer software.
 Once the songs have been copied to the hard drive the disc is no longer needed.
 Songs will appear on an on-screen menu and are selected by numbered buttons on the machine.
 Some hard drive machines have touch screen support which adds many more features.
-These are a great option for those who are not ready to give on disc players but like the idea of not fooling with discs.

 Laptop with SoftwareI think it's safe to say that this is the ultimate karaoke player.
 No karaoke machine can offer the features of karaoke hosting software.
-A short list of some basic features include song search, singer rotation, singer history, venue history, ambient music, dual display, digital key control, and next singer display.
+A short list of some basic features include song search, singer rotation, singer history, venue history, filler music, dual display, digital key control, and next singer display.

 All the music will be stored on a hard drive in a compressed format (typically MP3+G).
 The hosting software will import the song information from the song file titles and create a searchable database.
 Singer history is an impressive feature when you are able to show a returning singer exactly what they sang at any prior show.